pingcap/docs/sql/tidb-specific.md

 - This variable is used to change the default priority for statements executed on a TiDB server.
 A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
 - You can set the value of this variable to `NO_PRIORITY`, `LOW_PRIORITY`, `DELAYED` or `HIGH_PRIORITY`.

-## Optimizer Hint
+## Optimizer Hints

-TiDB supports optimizer hints, based on the format of the comment-like syntax introduced in MySQL 5.7. i.e. `/*+ TIDB_XX(t1, t2) */`.
+TiDB supports optimizer hints, based on the comment-like syntax introduced in MySQL 5.7. i.e. `/*+ TIDB_XX(t1, t2) */`.
 Use of optimizer hints is recommended in cases where the TiDB optimizer selects a less optimal query plan.

 > **Note:** MySQL command-line clients earlier than 5.7.7 strip optimizer hints by default.
 If you want to use the `Hint` syntax in these earlier versions, add the `--comments` option when starting the client.
 For example: `mysql -h 127.0.0.1 -P 4000 -uroot --comments`.